 These are the foundations that propel us forward.
 The name ECO is not an acronym.
 It reinforces our passion for strengthening the ecosystems of local churches.
 We believe the church is a living organism that needs life-giving resources to help it grow, thrive, and multiply.
 ECO is committed to cultivating a healthy, diverse, resource-rich ecosystem where pastors and congregations can flourish.

-First, you simply need to tell us that you are interested in becoming a member.
+First, you simply need to tell us that you are interested in becoming a member or covenant partner.
 You can do this by checking off the box when you register your attendance, by talking with any staff member, or by contacting Pastor Chuck during the week.

-Second, you will be asked to affirm your faith in a meeting with Pastor Chuck and a couple of the church's leaders.
+Second, you will be asked to affirm your faith in a meeting with Pastor Chuck and some of the church's Elders.

 Third, you will need to affirm your faith before the church family and, if necessary, be baptized.

-Fourth, you will need to attend one of the quarterly classes which are designed specifically to get you grounded in your faith and in your commitment to your new church family.
+Fourth, you will need to attend one of the quarterly classes which are designed specifically to get you grounded in your faith and in your commitment to your new church family; teaching you how to study the Bible, how to pray, and discovering the gifts you have to share with others.
+We will encourage you to stay true to Jesus in those times when it's hard to do so, by being part of your extended family.